In recent years, the use of natural supplements to support feline health has gained attention, with theanine emerging as a promising option.

 The Bottom Line

-L-theanine offers a promising natural solution to manage stress related behaviour in cats, addressing a common concern among pet owners.
+L-theanine offers a promising natural solution to manage stress related behavior in cats, addressing a common concern among pet owners.
 As a naturally occurring amino acid found in green tea, it works by promoting relaxation and reducing stress-related reactions in cats.
 While research specifically focused on L-theanine supplementation in cats is limited, anecdotal evidence and studies in humans and other animals suggest its potential benefits.

 Although there is limited research on theanine for cats, further studies, including prospective trials, are warranted to explore its efficacy, safety, and optimal dosage guidelines thoroughly.
 By working closely with veterinarians and considering individual pet needs, L-theanine can be integrated into a comprehensive approach to support the emotional well-being of cats, promoting a calmer and happier feline household environment.